PrajasW/patch-poison/README.md

 This generates variants in your configured dataset path with varying intensities and block sizes.

 ### 2. End-to-End Pipeline (`*.sh`)
-The shell scripts in `main/` automate the full experiment lifecycle for different attack vectors.
+The shell scripts in `main/` automate the full experiment lifecycle.
 For example, to run the color attack pipeline:
 ```bash
 bash main/colour.sh
 ```